-1 Introduction: Private-sector conquering of the internet
+Introduction: private-sector conquering of the internet

-The mid-1990s-a time when the commercial utilization of the internet was already well under way (Amazon was founded in 1994, Yahoo in 1994 and Google in 1998)- were characterized by an influential narrative which advocated that the internet could (or should) be free, decentralized and self-regulated and be managed largely without political or state intervention.
+The mid-1990s - a time when the commercial utilisation of the internet was already well under way (Amazon was founded in 1994, Yahoo in 1995, and Google in 1997) - were characterised by an influential narrative which advocated that the internet could (or should) be free, decentralised, self-regulated, and managed largely without political or state intervention.
 It is in this spirit that, on the sidelines of the 1996 World Economic Forum in Davos, John Perry Barlow (1996), one of the founders of the Electronic Frontier Foundation, formulated his "Declaration of the Independence of Cyberspace."
-The Declaration, marked by remarkable pathos and speaking of an indeterminate "we", called for a decidedly self-regulated web combined with a rejection of all attempts at state control:
+The Declaration, marked by remarkable pathos and speaking of an indeterminate "we," called for a decidedly self-regulated web combined with a rejection of all attempts at state control:

 We are creating a world that all may enter without privilege or prejudice accorded by race, economic power, military force, or station of birth.
-We are creating a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity."
-And: "Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
+We are creating a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity. . . .
+Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
 On behalf of the future, I ask you of the past to leave us alone.
 You are not welcome among us.
 You have no sovereignty where we gather.

-A year and a half earlier, in August 1994, Esther Dyson, George Gilder, George Keyworth and Alvin Toffler (1994) presented a "Magna Carta for the Knowledge Age," in which libertarian notions of freedom-"America, after all, remains a land of individual freedom, and this freedom clearly extends to cyberspace"-and the open designability of the web were combined more strongly with neoliberal ideas of the market and a suggested deterministic impact of technological progress on processes of economic demonopolization and decentralization:
+A year and a half earlier, in August 1994, Esther Dyson et al. (1994) presented a "Magna Carta for the Knowledge Age," in which libertarian notions of freedom - "America, after all, remains a land of individual freedom, and this freedom clearly extends to cyberspace" - and the open designability of the web were combined more strongly with neoliberal ideas of the market and a suggested deterministic impact of technological progress on processes of economic demonopolisation and decentralisation:

-In Cyberspace itself, market after market is being transformed by technological progress from a "natural monopoly" to one in which competition is the rule. [...]
+In Cyberspace itself, market after market is being transformed by technological progress from a "natural monopoly" to one in which competition is the rule. . . .
 The advent of new technology and new products creates the potential for dynamic competition.

-This mixture of liberal and emancipatory visions of the web, neoliberal views of the market and a strong technological determinism-comprising what then became known as the so-called Californian ideology-proved to be an extremely powerful narrative in the following decades.
-It was successful not least because it was able to bring together the world views of two quite different groups of actors: it fitted both the "free-wheeling spirit of the hippies" and the "entrepreneurial zeal of the yuppies" (Barbrook and Cameron 1996: 45).
+This mixture of liberal and emancipatory visions of the web, neoliberal views of the market, and a strong technological determinism - comprising what then became known as the so-called Californian ideology - proved to be an extremely powerful narrative in the following decades.
+It was successful not least because it was able to bring together the world views of two quite different groups of actors: it fitted both the "freewheeling spirit of the hippies" and the "entrepreneurial zeal of the yuppies" (Barbrook and Cameron 1996: 45).
 Later, these visions were complemented by the prospect or promise, likewise derived directly from new technically based interaction possibilities, of a sovereignty of action and design capability of Web 2.0 users (O'Reilly 2005; Schrape 2019).